DoSomething/mbp-user-digest/README.md

 mbp-user-digest
 ===============

-A user digest message is a summary of the users campaign activity to inform them of the status of the campaigns they're signed up for.
-The producer micro-service of digest generation process is responsible for gathering the user documents and directing the results as messages for the consumer part of the generation process.
+A digest email message is a summary of the users campaign activity.
+A listing of their active campaigns informs them of the their status in the campaign.

 ####The Process

-Producer for the Message Broker system to manage the production of user digest messages.
-The process consists of:
+- Gather user documents from mb-user database which have campaign activity information.

 - initiating the generation of digest messages (mbp-user-digest_producer.php):
 ```